Essex Tridents: Other teams and activities

 In addition to the senior squad, the Spartans operated a youth team which began league play in 2014 after a successful development season.
-The team was led led by Head Coach Steve Mitchell and Assistant Coaches Wes Bourke and Steve Watson with the latter taking the Head Coach position at a later date.
+The team was led by Head Coach Steve Mitchell and Assistant Coaches Wes Bourke and Steve Watson with the latter taking the Head Coach position at a later date.
 Players from the youth teams would go on to play youth football at a European level, as well as in various BUCS organisations.

 There are several former players and coaches from the now defunct Anglia Ruskin Phantoms, who played in the BUAFL, currently in the Spartans organisation.

 In May 2008, the Spartans began a twinning program with the Billerica Memorial High School football team.
 This was done with a view to developing the club and squad by exchanging resources, coaching staff and players, and further strengthening the ties between the towns of Billericay and Billerica, Massachusetts, which have been twinned for the last 10 years.